 Older people in particular need calls (previously visits or events) booked in their diary.
 It makes them feel significantly more relaxed and they are able to enjoy the non-contact days so much more.
 This is really true.
-Given that social contact is effectively suspended, actually make a point of scheduling (regular if possible) calls in advance – even if you end up having more frequent, shorter ones – means that people can relax in the knowledge that there is some interaction to count on.
+Given that social contact is effectively suspended, actually make a point of scheduling (regular if possible) calls in advance.
+Even if you end up having more frequent, shorter calls, it means that people can relax in the knowledge that there is some interaction to count on and look forward to.

-Cards: May I recommend Moonpig.com to buy and post cards without the need to go to a shop, have the stamp or post the card?
+- Cards: May I recommend Moonpig.com to buy and post cards without the need to go to a shop, have the stamp or post the card?
 They sell gifts too.
-I recommend using it on Google Chrome browser so you don’t lose your creative work!
-Sigh…
+I recommend using it on Google Chrome browser so you don’t lose your creative work.

-Ginger (I actually eat crystallised ginger from Holland and Barrett most nights), garlic, turmeric powder, parsley, sage, thyme, mushrooms, yoghurt, cinnamon and a little liquorice.
+Ginger (I actually eat crystallised ginger from Holland and Barrett most nights), garlic, turmeric powder (in coffee), parsley, sage, thyme, mushrooms, yoghurt, cinnamon and a little liquorice.
 Yum.

 Get yourself an online delivery booked even for 3 weeks away.
-If you don’t already have an online account, supermarkets are restricting new accounts… so either ask a neighbour or go onto Nextdoor.co.uk and ask for a few items to be added to someone’s else’s next shop.
+If you don’t already have an online account, supermarkets are restricting new accounts so either ask a neighbour or use Nextdoor.co.uk and ask for a few items to be added to someone’s else’s next shop.
 Items can be added to an existing order the day before delivery, even if the original order was made weeks in advance.

-Keep a pair of gloves next to the front door if you need to sign for any deliveries.
+Keep a pair of gloves or anti-viral gel/santiser next to the front door if you need to sign for any deliveries.